Skip to content

 pip install pymc_core

-Hardware Dependencies (for SX1262 radio)
+Hardware Dependencies

 pip install pymc_core[hardware]